YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 When PCOS is involved, I consider whether the patient’s main concern is hairline shape, visible scalp, overall volume, or fear that the hair loss is still moving.
 These are not the same problem, and they should not receive the same surgical plan.

-What other diagnoses should not be missed?
+Other diagnoses that should not be missed

 For example, tight hairstyles and extensions can create a very different surgical question.
 A patient with edge loss from pulling should understand how traction alopecia can be treated with a hair transplant only after the pulling has stopped and the area is stable.